Prepare your child

 Video: Improving the immunization experience at school

-Video: School Immunizations – The CARD™ System: Play your power CAR
+Video: School Immunizations – The CARD™ System: Play your power CARD

 For more CARD™ resources go to the About Kids Health website.